 Policies and Required Forms

 All W&L faculty applying for federal funding must complete required online training modules via CITI.
-An instructional PDF is included below; for specific questions, please contact Bryan Price, Assistant Provost for Institutional Effectiveness and Director of Institutional Research (firstname.lastname@example.org).
+An instructional PDF is included below.
+For specific training questions, please contact the Assistant Provost of Accredidation and Institutional Research.

 Faculty engaged in research will adhere to the highest professional standards in the execution of their work and the reporting of its results.
 This policy applies to allegations of research misconduct (fabrication, falsification, or plagiarism in proposing, performing, or reviewing research, or in reporting research results) involving a person who, at the time of the alleged research misconduct, was employed by, was an agent of, or was affiliated by contract or agreement with W&L.

-All research involving human participants that is conducted by Washington and Lee faculty members or students must be reviewed by the Institutional Review Board for Research with Human Subjects (the IRB).
+All research involving human participants that is conducted by Washington and Lee faculty members and students must be reviewed by the Institutional Review Board for Research with Human Subjects (IRB).
 The primary purpose of the committee is to assure the protection of the rights and welfare of human research subjects according to federal and state regulations and guidelines.
-The committee will review institutional or university faculty research proposals which would involve the use of human subjects and assure their compliance with appropriate protocols.No matter how seemingly benign, the proposed research project must be reviewed by the IRB before relevant work commences.
+The committee will review institutional or university faculty research proposals involving the use of human subjects and assure their compliance with appropriate protocols.No matter how seemingly benign, the proposed research project must be reviewed by the IRB before relevant work commences.
 The IRB is available to consult with faculty, staff, or students in the early stages of project development regarding the review process and categories of review.

-Washington and Lee University has signed the Uniform Biological Materials Transfer Agreement, which is maintained by the Association of University Technology Managers.
-The agreement, list of participating universities, and the "implementing letter" to be used to formalize safe and responsible transfers and use of biological materials can be found at the link below.
+Washington and Lee University has signed the Uniform Biological Materials Transfer Agreement (UBMTA), which is maintained by the Association of University Technology Managers.
+The agreement, list of participating universities, and the "implementing letter" to be used to formalize safe and responsible transfers and use of biological materials can be found via the link in this section.
 Faculty and others at W&L intending to send or exchange biological materials should use the UBMTA implementing letter even if the recipient has not signed the agreement.